-Approval report - Application A1221
+Approval report - Application A1252

-Phospholipase A1 from GM Aspergillus niger as a processing aid
+Glucoamylase from GM Aspergillus niger (gene donor: Penicillium oxalicum) as a processing aid

-Food Standards Australia New Zealand (FSANZ) has assessed an application made by Novozymes Pty Limited seeking to amend the Australia New Zealand Food Standards Code to permit phospholipase A1 from genetically modified Aspergillus niger to be used as a processing aid.
-This phospholipase A1 would be used in the processing of vegetable oils, specifically the degumming (removal of phosphatides) of those oils.
+Food Standards Australia New Zealand (FSANZ) has assessed an application made by Novozymes Australia Pty Ltd to amend the Australia New Zealand Food Standards Code to permit the use of a protein engineered variant of the enzyme glucoamylase (EC 3.2.1.3), sourced from a genetically modified (GM) strain of Aspergillus niger, as a processing aid in the manufacture of bakery products; brewing; and starch processing for the production of starch hydrolysates, including glucose syrups.

-On 2 August 2022, FSANZ sought submissions on a draft variation and published an associated report.
+On 28 September 2022, FSANZ sought submissions on a draft variation and published an associated report.
 FSANZ received three submissions.

-FSANZ approved the draft variation on 14 December 2022.
-The Food Ministers' Meeting1 was notified of FSANZ's decision on 19 December 2022.
+FSANZ approved the draft variation on 1 February 2023.
+The Food Ministers' Meeting was notified of FSANZ's decision on 16 February 2023.